Shrewsbury and Oswestry Crucial Crew was established in 1994 and is a registered charity no 1125144.

 All of the children attending Crucial Crew receive a t-shirt which, from past experience, we know is greatly valued.
 They also receive a goodie bag and a workbook which reinforces the knowledge gained.

-Two events were cancelled over the years.
+Three events were cancelled over the years.
 In 2001 the event was cancelled at the eleventh hour due to an outbreak of foot and mouth.

 In 2020 and 2021 the events were cancelled due to Covid-19, Coronavirus.
 This time, however, working closely with the education authority and local schools, 1500 safety workbooks were issued each year to 46 schools whose year six students were still at school.